 Mirvish Toronto Theatre

 Referred to as the "Broadway of Canada", Toronto is renowned for attracting phenomenal musical, comedic and theatrical productions.
 In fact, it is not uncommon for many performances to begin in Toronto before moving to the stages in New York, London, U.K., or Sydney, Australia.
-Within close proximity to the hotel, enjoy easy access to several of Toronto's premiere theatres and upcoming shows such as Arrabal and The Last Confession.
+Within close proximity to the hotel, enjoy easy access to Mirvish Toronto Theatre and upcoming shows such as The Last Confession and The Lion King.

 What's playing?
-Check out the schedule for upcoming Toronto theatre at the Mirvish theatres listed below.
+Check out the schedule for upcoming Toronto theatre at the Mirvish Toronto theatres listed below.

 - Royal Alexandra